 “I wanted to play with the idea of harmony and tension at the same time, in the same space, where there are certain things that may seem approaching or welcoming, but also threatening and sinister all at one time,” Dixon explains about her exhibit.

 “Audia’s passion for the painting medium is clear to see.
-Her rich color use and impressive gestural marks show an impressive level of skill but primarily reflect an imagination that has no limits,” said Nick Potter, professor in the Art and Design department.
+Her rich color use and gestural marks show an impressive level of skill but primarily reflect an imagination that has no limits,” said Nick Potter, professor in the Art, Design, and Art History Department.

 “These works demonstrate both her incredible talents as a painter and her sophisticated ability to use her medium as a mirror turned back reflexively on itself to critique its own Eurocentric past and to reemploy it in the service of capturing aspects of Black experience and resistance to Euro-American domination in North America,” Dr. Keith Jordan, professor of Art History, said.

-The series is an ongoing one, and she looks forward to exploring more themes on black identity, youth and nature.
+The series is ongoing, and she looks forward to exploring more themes on Black identity, youth and nature.